You know, I’m pretty confident in my use of Google Sheets. I use a lot of its advanced features and formulas in my daily work.

 Looks good.
 We’ll grab that little box down the bottom again and drag (or double click) it down and see if we get that extra pear.

 Boom!
 It worked.
 We now see 2 pears counted.
 Check out that bottom cell.
-It’s lock in the range value and only changes the fruit criterion.
+It’s locked in the range value and only changes the fruit criterion.

 Just to be pear-dantic (Hey!
 That was okay!) let’s see how guilty we should be for our fruit binge.